awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 **To load an `ecs.config` file from Amazon S3 at launch**

-1. Complete the above procedures in this section to allow read\-only Amazon S3 access to your container instances and store an `ecs.config` file in a private S3 bucket\.
+1. Complete the earlier procedures in this section to allow read\-only Amazon S3 access to your container instances and store an `ecs.config` file in a private S3 bucket\.

 1. Launch new container instances by following the steps in [Launching an Amazon ECS Container Instance](launch_container_instance.md)\.
 In [Step 7](launch_container_instance.md#instance-launch-user-data-step), use the following example script that installs the AWS CLI and copies your configuration file to `/etc/ecs/ecs.config`\.